dcooray42/Tokenizer/documentation/whitepaper.md

 PRIVATE_KEY=your_wallet_private_key
 ```

-`Run the Deployment Script`: Once the .env file is configured, you can initiate the deployment process by executing the start.sh script:
+**`Run the Deployment Script:`** Once the .env file is configured, you can initiate the deployment process by executing the start.sh script:

 ```shell
 ./start.sh